jarig/suton/README.md

 Notes:
 - Validator node doesn’t have any extra ports exposed
 - Every deployment can be scaled independently and whenever is required
 - Very flexible in controlling costs - Validator, Controller and Logstash are deployed via Docker (backed-up with docker-compose) either to bare-metal machine or VM.
-(Ansible can help in some maintenance later on, I’ve excluded Terraform as it’s not that good for bare-metal cases).
   At the same time monitoring can be either custom solution or one of SaaS solutions with pay-as-you-go subscriptions.
 The same applies for message-queue (either custom deployment or SaaS).
-  With the current specs for a Validator node bare-metal machines will be the most cost-effective I believe comparing to any VM in any of cloud providers.
 - Pub/Sub layer provides good abstraction and allows to inject many type of notifications and ways to control validator(s), including safe for the validator web interfaces.
 - It is easy to integrate any kind of alerting and automatic response to those alerts.